 Where: Tobacco Dock | Wapping

-Music volume and others: Music is playing from speakers on the rooftop.
+Music volume and others: Music may be playing from speakers on the rooftop.
 Your dog may be worried by the noise of the balls hitting walls/hurdles.

 Savage Garden rooftop’s dog-friendly brunches